 It’s nearly Halloween – the peak time for zombies and sleepwalking, (at least for some people).
-Some reports show that nearly 8.4 million Americans sleepwalk; 3.6% of the country.
+According to a recent study, up to 4% of adults sleepwalk.
 It’s a natural state that can be rather confounding for those who witness it.
 For others, it’s used as the reason they committed a crime.
 Here’s the natural, and not so natural, facts about sleepwalking.

 Sleep.org describes it best: “Sleepwalking typically occurs in the first third of the night when you’re in the deepest stages of slumber, called NREM sleep.
 In this part of the sleep cycle, your brainwaves are slow and your gray matter is quiet and inactive.
 But your body is quite active—this time of night is when you toss and turn the most.”